This blog was originally published on May 5, 2019 and has been republished in commemoration of the 2023 National Crime Victims' Rights Week.

 In 2000, I entered the Richard P. LeBlanc Unit, a pre-release correctional facility in Beaumont, Texas, and joined a small group in Bridges To Life.
 During the first week, we were asked to describe what we hoped to get out of the program.

 After listening to the others, when my turn arrived I said, “I hope that I can keep someone from going through what I have been through.”

 During the sessions, the importance of confidentiality was emphasized to us because it enabled the offenders to grow and learn more about themselves.

 One day during group I shared, “I don’t know why I’m here.”
 An inmate answered, “You are here because you don’t want anyone to go through what you’ve been through.”

 His words immediately soothed me.
 Within weeks, everyone opened up and shared their stories.
 Over the years, I learned I am not very different from the inmates.
-I, too, had made mistakes.
-I just wasn’t caught.
-I knew that I could have ended up in prison too.
-In time, I learned that we are all children of God.
+I too had made mistakes.
+In time, I learned that in spite of our sinfulness, we are all children of God.
 All loved by Him equally.